-Sex and love are time consuming.
-If you are busy doing either, or both, of them, you hardly have time to grocery shop, much less go to work or clean the house.
+Sex and love and limerence are time consuming.
+If you are busy doing either, or all, of them, you hardly have time to grocery shop, much less go to work, or clean the house.

-When you first fall in love with someone, all you can think about is that person.
-When you look at them, they shimmer in that foggy way they use on television to denote someone shimmering in a foggy way.
+When you first fall in love with someone all you think about is that person.
+When you gaze at them, they shimmer in that foggy way they do on television to denote someone shimmering in a foggy way.

-If our hearts get broken by the person we love, it can create a chemical imbalance in the brain.
-This is why the stools in bars are always full.
-The people sitting on them had their hearts broken at one time and they’re trying to correct this chemical imbalance.
-This technique works so well, some people never leave their bar stools.
+If our hearts get broken by the person we love, this creates a chemical imbalance in the brain, which is why bar stools are always full.
+The people sitting on them had their hearts broken and they’re trying to correct this chemical imbalance.
+The technique works so well, some people never leave their bar stools.

-An aspirin can also relieve some of the physical symptoms of heartache and in addition, help the hangover, so its a win-win.
+An aspirin can relieve some of the physical symptoms of heartache, and in addition, help the hangover, so its a win-win.

-Instead of yammering on about heart attacks, Bayer should show an attractive person standing in the distance, surrounded by a shimmering fog, while another person sobs broken heartedly and swallows an aspirin.
+Instead of yammering on about heart attacks, Bayer should show a person standing in the distance, shimmering in a foggy way, while someone else sobs broken heartedly and swallows an aspirin.
 No one is tapping that market.

-An intense longing for a love object that lasts for more than a few months is called ‘limerence.’
-It was invented by an Irishman about 300 years ago after his heart was broken by a beautiful, dark-haired Irish lass.
+An intense longing for a love object that lasts for more than a few months is called limerence.
+It was invented by an Irishman 300 years ago after his heart was broken by a beautiful, dark-haired Irish lass.

 This is not a good example of a limerick.
 If you think you can do better, please feel free to waste your time thinking of one while sitting on a bar stool, drinking.

-Later, if you two should marry, you will get another honeymoon, but if you have used up all your feelings in the first one, then the second should just be spent in Vegas at the blackjack tables, where your luck may improve.
+Later, if you two should marry, you will get another honeymoon, but if you have used up your feelings in the first one, the second should be spent in Vegas at the blackjack tables where your luck may improve.

 During one of the honeymoons, you will think your love object is perfect.
 This distorted view helps ensure the continuation of the human species.
-I’m not sure what they called it in the Olden Days when men used to steal women from their tents and take them home to keep them for their own tribes.
+I’m not sure what they called it in the Olden Days when men stole women from their tents and took them home for their own tribes.

-Someone who fixates on someone else for a few years definitely has something more than a crush.
-They are truly obsessed, and will remain so until their agents tell them its time to commit infidelity, cause a controversy, and be offered new parts in movies.
+Someone who fixates on a person for a few years definitely has more than a crush.
+They are obsessed, and will remain so until their agents tell them its time to commit infidelity, cause a controversy, and be offered new parts in movies.

 So Freud, ever the optimist, invented a machine that looked like a giant metal detector and used it on women who were obsessed, whether with a love object or with secretly plotting to kill their husbands.
 This device gave them an orgasm.